^

 Symptoms of urogenital schistosomiasis

-In men, the disease can be accompanied by fibrosis of the seminiferous tubules, orchitis, prostatitis, and in women - polyposis, ulceration of the vaginal mucosa and cervix.
-Perhaps the development of proctitis, the formation of fistulas of the bladder.
-Sometimes pseudoephanthiasis of genital organs, colitis and hepatitis develop.
-The defeat of the lungs leads to hypertension of the small circle of blood circulation.
-The development of fibrosis of organs, metaplasia of epithelium and immunosuppression promotes carcinogenesis.
-In the foci of schistosomiasis, tumors of the genitourinary system are more common than in other localities.
+In men, the disease may be accompanied by fibrosis of the seminiferous tubules, orchitis, prostatitis, and in women - polyposis, ulceration of the vaginal mucosa and cervix.
+Proctitis and bladder fistulas may develop.
+Sometimes pseudoelephantiasis of the genitals, colitis and hepatitis develop.
+Lung damage leads to hypertension of the pulmonary circulation.
+The development of organ fibrosis, epithelial metaplasia and immunosuppression contribute to carcinogenesis.
+Tumors of the genitourinary system are more common in schistosomiasis foci than in other areas.

 Diagnosis of urogenital schistosomiasis

 In endemic foci, a preliminary diagnosis is made based on the clinical symptoms of urogenital schistosomiasis.
-Patients complain of weakness, malaise, urticaria, diuretic disorders, hematuria, the appearance of drops of blood at the end of urination.
+Patients complain of weakness, malaise, urticaria, diuretic disorders, hematuria, and the appearance of drops of blood at the end of urination.

-Laboratory diagnosis of urogenital schistosomiasis
+Laboratory diagnostics of urogenital schistosomiasis

 What do need to examine?